 Eventually, after three days of silence, I had the courage to ask for a meeting to discuss the situation.
 After some resistance, the meeting was held which I thought resolved the issue.
 But, a few days later, the behaviour re-started just in other forms: Barbeques were held to which I was no longer invited; friendships were formed with my closest friends in the office; my opinion was no longer sought; coffee breaks were held without me.
 I felt like a pariah!

 I tried to work harder to regain favour.
 I tried to ignore it.
 I tried speaking to my friends outside of the office to try to understand what I’d done to deserve this punishment.
-It became all-consuming – impacting not only my professional life but the worry and concern was a constant weight on my personal life too.

 The situation continued on and off for six months.
 I spoke informally to the HR team (who I trusted), but every time I tried to describe the behaviour and the impact it was having on me, I felt so pathetic.
 The things I was complaining about sounded so childish.
 I was upset because I wasn’t invited to a party.
 I was hurt because my opinion was never asked for anymore.
 I was sad because they wouldn’t talk to me.